Going to counselling may feel like a big step, but we’ve made accessing counselling easier.

 When is counselling available?

-- At the moment, counselling is available over the phone
+- At the moment, counselling is available over the phone and video calls

 - We will then connect with you with the first available mental health therapist